 Most likely scenario: Asencio really is a giant question mark; he has the least MLB experience of anyone on the 25-man roster, and he was a completely different pitcher when he dominated Triple-A than he was when he was struggling to get big-league batters out.
 The mean projection here looks like a good bet, but there’s a pretty big margin of error there.

-Topics: Jairo Asencio
+Tags: Jairo Asencio